 Elpis and Wood.

-It’s a name that catches your eye--it stands out along Grand Avenue, different than the other names that border the street.
+It’s a name that catches your eye–it stands out along Grand Avenue, different than the other names that border the street.

-But it all make sense when you walk inside, and especially when you meet the owner--Blake Paine.
+But it all make sense when you walk inside, and especially when you meet the owner–Blake Paine.

 Elpis means “hope” in Greek, and that’s where it all began.

 concept, marrying a profit motive with social good.
 They saw it as a hands on place for homeless kids to learn some basic job place skills and

 Although the philanthropic heart of it didn’t take flight, Blake found that “hope” is still a cornerstone of this company that takes the raw–and turns

 “When I took on the development of this company I knew I wanted to marry a business to the concept of hope and doing good in the community,” Paine

 With this as a driving force and inspiration for Paine, it only made sense to take that motivation and put it into the wood when Elpis and Wood began

 “The wood I work with is no different than the kids in our city that need help,” Paine said.
 “I work with wood that would be considered non-functional

 Ed Lynch, a woodworker and associate at Elpis and Wood for the past four and a half years, can only smile when talking about the company.

 “It’s hard work and it’s patient work.
 Even drying the wood takes about two years.
-But I love it here--and I have learned so much,” Lynch said.
+But I love it here–and I have learned so much,” Lynch said.

-Hard work and patience are two things--technique to create such beautiful furniture is another.
+Hard work and patience are two things–technique to create such beautiful furniture is another.

 “Neither Matt nor I knew much about wood working,” Paine said with a laugh.
-“But we had to learn--so we did.
+“But we had to learn–so we did.
 It took patience and time, (and our first

 Matt Moses has since moved on to his own company titled Worthy Goods, where he specializes in wooden creations that range from mirrors to wall art

 “We still donate when we can, like to Cocoon house, or Hope Works” Paine said.
 “I have a vision to open a space up someday for other artisans to use

 Elpis and Wood is a company that represents the good here in Jet City.
 Innovation, entrepreneurial spirits, and the desire to not only become great

-It’s alive with wood workers, and humanitarians, and second chances--and lots and lots of elpis.
+It’s alive with wood workers, and humanitarians, and second chances–and lots and lots of elpis.